mosszhaodphil/doc_asl_stanford/data_preparation.rst

 Data description
 ----------------

 The sample dataset was acquired using a GE 3T MRI system.
 The dataset includes a T1 weighted structural image and an ASL image acquired using GE's product sequence.
+These files were exported directly from the scanner.

 For the ASL data, the file contains the ASL label/control difference image and the proton density M0 image.
 The main acquisition parameters of our sample ASL data are: